MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

 1. Under Create new, select **Blank document**, then enter some text on the page.
 On the top of the page, select the down-arrow, next to where it says Document - Saved, and in the File Name box enter, **Test-label** then press **Enter** on your keyboard.

-1. From the top menu bar, select **Sensitivity icon** (the icon to the right of the microphone icon), if you don't immediately see this option, refresh the page.
+1. From the top menu bar, select **Sensitivity icon**, the icon to the right of the microphone icon (depending on your screen size, you may need to select the ellipses then select sensivity).
 From the drop-down, select **Confidential - Finance**.
+NOTE: if you don't immediately see the Sensitivity option, refresh the page, but because this is a lab tenant environment you  may encounter longer than normal delays (10-15 minutes).

 1. From the top menu bar, select **View**, then select **Reading view**.